Valaa-Technologies/valaa-vault/docs/SECURITY.md

 # 4. Who is the attacker?

+Note: this section is of noticeably lesser quality than the earlier sections and truly just a draft starting point.

 Everyone is a potential attacker from the general ValOS standpoint.
 The vertical scope of ValOS infrastructure is the OSI application/presentation layer as that's where events and their